CodeXCourses/level-2-course-content/week-6/Lb-class-materials/day-3/day3-assignment.md

 - **Deploy Your Project**:

   - Commit and push your changes to the `async-background-update` repository.
-  - Optionally, deploy your project using GitHub Pages or another hosting service.
+  - Deploy your project using GitHub Pages or another hosting service.

 - **Submit Your Assignment**:
   - Provide the URL link to your GitHub repository as your assignment submission.